 Raritan Valley Community College

 I’m in charge of the Interactive Digital Media program over at RVCC which is comprised of an Associate of Applied Science (AAS), Associate of Science (AS) degrees as well as a Certificate.
-If you end up there doing anything Interface, Web Dev, or Game Design related, you’ll most likely have me for at least one of the following:
+If you end up there doing anything Interface, Web Dev, or Game Design related, you’ll most likely bump into me teaching some of the following courses:

 - IDMX114 – Interactive Multimedia

 - IDMX208 – Interface Design & Human-Computer Interaction

 - IDMX291 – User Interface Programming

 - IDMX299 – Digital Portfolio

 - GDEV290 – Advanced Game Development & Design

 Before the instatement of Standard Italian as the official language of Italy, Napuletano – a separate Romance language very similar to Italian – was the language of the southern half of the peninsula.
 Today most southern Italian families are bi-lingual in Italian and Napuletano, and this was the language of my family before immigrating to the United States back at the turn of the century.
 It has no standardized spelling system or official status in the country today, and it is very slowly being replaced by Standard Italian altogether.
 My research interests are in collecting works written in Napuletano and building a lexicon that is able to handle non-standard spellings.